-Our corporate credit ratings with the rating agency Fitch Ratings at March 31, 2021 were unchanged compared with our ratings at September 30, 2020.
-In January 2021, S&P affirmed our September 30, 2020 ratings and revised the agency's outlook on our ratings to Stable from Negative.
-Also in January 2021, Moody's upgraded our senior unsecured rating to Baa3 from Ba1, as well as our commercial paper rating to P-3 from NP.
+In January 2021, Standard & Poor's Ratings Services affirmed our September 30, 2020 ratings and revised the agency's outlook on our ratings to Stable from Negative.
+Also in January 2021, Moody's Investor Service ("Moody's") upgraded our senior unsecured rating to Baa3 from Ba1, as well as our commercial paper rating to P-3 from NP.
 Moody's also affirmed its positive outlook on our ratings.
+In May 2021, Fitch Ratings affirmed our September 30, 2020 rating and revised its outlook on our ratings from Stable to Positive